burakbilgehan/skipthedishes-react-test/README.md

 ## SKIPTHEDISHES REACT CHALLENGE

-### Submission Instructions

-You're going to be given access to the Skip's React challenge repository.
-You are asked to clone it to be able to complete the challenge below.

-When you are done with your assignments push a branch to the same repository with your name one it (i.e: `john-doe`)

-**NOTE: DO NOT OPEN A PULL REQUEST, PUSH YOUR BRANCH ONLY AND LET THE RECRUITER KNOW THAT YOU HAVE FINISHED.**
+**NOTE: DO NOT OPEN A PULL REQUEST, ZIP YOUR ASSIGNMENT AND LET THE RECRUITER KNOW THAT YOU HAVE FINISHED.**

 ### Introduction